-Bar, fire pit, free WiFi throughout.
-In rooms: Flatscreen TV, minibar with local snacks, Tivoli clock radio, C.O.
-Bigelow bath products, raceday canvas bag.
+Lobby bar, fire pit, free WiFi throughout.
+In rooms: Flatscreen TV, minibar with local snacks, Tivoli Bluetooth radio, Beekman 1802 bath products.

 Our favourite rooms

 Room 12 has added privacy because it’s on the end of the L-shaped building, and it’s also the handiest for a game of Horseshoes on the lawn.
-The Deluxe Suite is the family favourite, with a pair of full-size bunk-beds as well as a queen-size double.
+The Bunk Room is the family favourite, with a pair of full-size bunk-beds as well as a queen-size double.

 A list of race tips from a reputable insider, or failing that, your lucky horseshoe.